Vegan stuffed vegetable-wholegrain Naan Wrap – “easy on the go”

 - Simply add all the ingredients for the hummus into a blender and blend it.

-- if you recognise that the texture is a bit too dry for you, simply add some olive oil until you receive your favourite texture.
+- if you recognize that the texture is a bit too dry for you, simply add some olive oil until you receive your favorite texture.